lassoan/SlicerHDBrainExtraction/README.md

 Please post any questions to the [Slicer Forum](https://discourse.slicer.org).

-Developers of this extension are not associated with the developers of the HD-BET HD-BET brain extraction tool, just provide the convenient 3D Slicer based user interface.
+Developers of this extension are not associated with the developers of the HD-BET brain extraction tool, just provide the convenient 3D Slicer based user interface.